TokLIP: Marry Visual Tokens to CLIP for Multimodal Comprehension and Generation: Experiments

 \subsection{Multimodal Comprehension}

 \paragraph{Main results.} We present a comprehensive evaluation of TokLIP in comparison to state-of-the-art models in both understanding-only MLLMs and unified understanding-and-generation MLLMs.
-Illustrated in Table~\ref{tab:mllm-understanding}, TokLIP, as a discrete tokenizer, achieves competitive performance when compared to existing methods that rely on continuous inputs from CLIP vision encoders.
-For instance, TokLIP performs on par with LLaVA-v1.5 across most benchmarks, while outperforming it on the SEED Bench, MMB, and MMMU datasets.
-These results demonstrate that TokLIP effectively learns semantic features from discrete visual tokens, significantly enhancing multimodal understanding capabilities.
+Illustrated in Table~\ref{tab:mllm-understanding}, TokLIP, as a discrete tokenizer, achieves competitive performance when compared to existing methods that rely on continuous inputs from CLIP vision encoders. \hk{For instance, TokLIP-L performs on par with LLaVA-v1.5 across MME and POPE, while outperforming it on the SEED Bench, MMB, MMMU, and AI2D datasets.} These results demonstrate that TokLIP effectively learns semantic features from discrete visual tokens, significantly enhancing multimodal understanding capabilities.
 By leveraging the pre-trained CLIP model, TokLIP successfully incorporates high-level semantic information, bridging the gap between visual tokens and CLIP-level semantics.

-In the context of unified models with discrete inputs, which represents the most comparable setting, TokLIP substantially outperforms Chameleon and Show-o across all evaluated benchmarks.
-Moreover, TokLIP surpasses Emu3-chat on most benchmarks, despite utilizing much less training data and operating at a lower input resolution (384 vs. 512).
+In the context of unified models with discrete inputs, which represents the most comparable setting, TokLIP-L substantially outperforms Chameleon and Show-o across all evaluated benchmarks.
+Moreover, TokLIP-L surpasses Emu3-chat on most benchmarks, despite utilizing much less training data and operating at a lower input resolution (384 vs. 512).
 This reinforces the effectiveness of TokLIP in successfully semanticizing VQ codes with CLIP-level semantics, showing that high-quality semantic understanding can be achieved with fewer resources.
-When compared to VILA-U, TokLIP also delivers superior performance, further supporting our hypothesis that transitioning from discrete to continuous semantics offers a more effective approach, as discussed in Section~\ref{subsec:discussion}.
-These empirical results highlight TokLIP’s potential as a foundational tokenizer for unified understanding and generation tasks, paving the way for more advanced multimodal models.
+When compared to VILA-U and TokenFlow, TokLIP-L also delivers superior performance, further supporting our hypothesis that transitioning from discrete to continuous semantics offers a more effective approach, as discussed in Section~\ref{subsec:discussion}. \hk{Moreover, TokLIP-XL further boosts comprehension performance across most benchmarks, achieving state-of-the-art results on AI2D, MME, SEED-Bench, and MMB.} \hk{ The sub-optimal performance on GQA may be attributed to the data mixup strategy in LLaVA-OneVision, and we expect further improvements with training on more QA pairs. } These empirical results highlight TokLIP’s potential as a foundational tokenizer for unified understanding and generation tasks, paving the way for more advanced multimodal models.